Microstudies: Part 1

 Specifically, the hypotheses being tested are:

-H0_0: The null hypothesis is that grades attained by students do not depend on whether they report feeling well-rested or not well-rested.
+H: The null hypothesis is that grades attained by students do not depend on whether they report feeling well-rested or not well-rested.

-H1_1: The alternative hypothesis is that students who report feeling well-rested will attain higher grades than students who report not feeling well-rested.
+H: The alternative hypothesis is that students who report feeling well-rested will attain higher grades than students who report not feeling well-rested.

 Method

-The course in question is a CS1 course designed for students who have no prior programming experience that teaches the basics of imperative programming using the Python programming language.
+The course in question is a CS1 course designed for students who have no prior programming experience that teaches the basics of imperative programming using the Python programming language in 2024.
 The course has four computer-based tests spread throughout the semester run asynchronously during students' normal lab times.
 The study was conducted during the summer semester (Jan-Feb), which is a short and intensive semester run over six weeks (compared to the usual 15-week semester at the institution).

 In total, there were 85 students enrolled in the course with the test organized over two back-to-back streams.
 Fifty-five students were enrolled in stream 1, and thirty were enrolled in stream 2.
 Three students did not sit the test and have been excluded from further analysis.